May 17, 2023

 2 Tricks for a Set-and-Forget Design Ecosystem

-TLDR: To start seeing a difference in your creative marketing efforts, take the little things off your plate.
+To start seeing a difference in your creative marketing efforts, take the little things off your plate.
 Templatize every type of brand asset you possibly can, and lean into automation to reduce the “grind” of design operations.

 I’ve got a breakfast routine that I’ll keep until I die.
-Every couple weeks, I make a huge pot of oatmeal, load it up with dried berries, nuts and other general hippy crap—everything the great “They” say should be in your stomach before you start the day.
-When I wake up each morning, all I have to do is pop a couple scoops of this health attack in the microwave and I’m on my way; feeling like I’ve been kissed by god.
+Every couple of weeks, I make a huge pot of oatmeal and load it up with dried berries, nuts and other general hippy crap—everything the great “They” say should be in your stomach before you start the day.
+When I wake up each morning, all I have to do is pop a couple of scoops of this health attack in the microwave and I’m on my way; feeling like I’ve been kissed by god.

 We Treat Tedium Like Necessity

 And it’s killing our effectiveness.
 Marketing’s been hit as hard as anyone in recent memory by the recession, and we’re all being asked to pump out more with less.
-More assets, more content, more results needed yesterday.
+More assets, more content and more results were needed yesterday.
 The system mentioned above leaves miles of gray area, and it results in every asset taking ages longer than if we’d spent the time getting creative within a template.

 Creative marketing sage Dmitry Shamis posed a question marketing teams are used to asking, but seldom answer.
 “How do you get the small stuff off your plate?” he asked.
 “How do you put yourself in a position to thrive?”
 The solution, he said, lies in systematization.
 “You have to make an active decision to stop focusing on the run rate work by investing in guidelines, templates, and automation.”